dpse/anduril/README.md

 # Anduril with Thermal Regulation in All Modes

-This is a fork of Anduril that enables thermal regulation in all modes.
+This is a fork of Anduril that enables thermal regulation in all modes (blinkies, etc.).

 # Anduril Flashlight Firmware + FSM Flashlight UI Toolkit